The 8-Second Death

 Death Counter & Learning Curve

 The pattern is clear: bosses in DOORS aren’t about mechanical skill.
 They’re knowledge checks.
-Once you know the pattern, the difficulty drops from “unfair” to “manageable.”
+Once you understand the AI state machine — what triggers each phase, what the boss is tracking, and how to manipulate its inputs — the difficulty drops from “unfair” to “manageable.”
 This guide exists to shortcut that learning curve.